mohitgupta02/Software-Testing-MiniProject/README.md

 ---

-# FinFlow Tester - Data Flow Coverage for FinanceMate
+# FlowScan Tester - Data Flow Coverage for FinanceMate

-**FinFlow Tester** is a comprehensive testing framework for the **FinanceMate** application, a Java-based terminal tool offering a suite of financial calculators.
+**FlowScan Tester** is a comprehensive testing framework for the **FinanceMate** application, a Java-based terminal tool offering a suite of financial calculators.
 The project ensures thorough validation using **Data Flow Graphs (DFGs)** and **Data Flow Coverage Criteria** to test all possible definition-use (DU) paths of variables.

 ## Features of FinanceMate